Frequently Asked Questions

 - pay the full tuition fees, namely € 8,500

 - pay part of the tuition fees, specifying the amount

 When can I expect to learn the outcome of the selection process?

-The selection process takes place by the end of September.
+The selection process takes place by mid September 2018.

 If you are one of the selected participants, you will receive an acceptance letter from the Master Scientific Committee one month after your online registration.